Holloway, London

-Holloway is an inner-city district of the London Borough of Islington, 3.3 mi north of Charing Cross, which follows the line of the Holloway Road (A1).
+Holloway is an area of North London in the borough of Islington, 3.3 mi north of Charing Cross, which follows the line of the Holloway Road (A1).
 At the centre of Holloway is the Nag's Head commercial area which sits between the more residential Upper Holloway and Lower Holloway neighbourhoods.
-Holloway has a multicultural population.
-It is the home of Arsenal F.C., and was once home to the largest women's prison in Europe, Holloway Prison, until 2016.
-Prior to 1965, Holloway was in the historic county of Middlesex.
+Holloway has a multicultural population and includes the Emirates Stadium, home of Arsenal F.C.
+Until 2016, it was the site of Holloway Prison, the largest women's prison in Europe.
+Before 1965, it was in the historic county of Middlesex.

 History

 The origins of the name are disputed; some believe that it derives from Hollow, or Hollow way, due to a dip in the road caused by the passage of animals and water erosion, as this was the main cattle driving route from the North into Smithfield.
-In Lower Holloway, the former Back Road, now Liverpool Road was used to rest and graze the cattle before entering London.
+In Lower Holloway the former Back Road, now Liverpool Road was used to rest and graze the cattle before entering London.
 Others believe the name derives from Hallow and refers to the road's historic significance as part of the pilgrimage route to Walsingham.
 No documentary evidence can be found to support either derivation; and by 1307, the name Holwey was applied to the district around the road.
 The main stretch of Holloway Road runs through the site of the former villages of Tollington and Stroud.
-The exact time of their founding is not known, but the earliest record of them dates from the Domesday Book.
-The names ceased to be used by the late 17th century, but are still preserved in the local place names Tollington Park and Stroud Green.
+The exact time of their founding is not known, but the earliest record of them is in the Domesday Book.
+The names had ceased being used by the late 17th century, but are still preserved in the local place names of Tollington Park and Stroud Green.

-The original route, from London, led through Tollington Lane, but such was the state of this road by the 14th century, that the Bishop of London built a new road up Highgate Hill, and was claiming tolls by 1318.
-This was the origins of the Great North Road, now the A1, which passes through Holloway.
+The original route from London went through Tollington Lane.
+By the 14th century it was in such poor condition that the Bishop of London built a new road up Highgate Hill and was claiming tolls by 1318.
+This was the origin of the Great North Road, now the A1, which passes through Holloway.

-Until the 18th century the area was predominantly rural, but as London expanded in the second half of the 19th century it became extremely built-up.
-Holloway, like much of inner north London, experienced rapid growth around the very early 1900s and quickly became an important local shopping centre.
-This was aided by the importance of the road junction at Nag's Head which became an important hub for trolleybus services up to their withdrawal in the 1950s.
+Until the 18th century, the area was predominantly rural, but as London expanded in the second half of the 19th century it became urbanised.
+Holloway, like much of inner north London, experienced further rapid growth in the early 1900s.
+It became an important local shopping centre, benefitting from the road junction at Nag's Head which became an important hub for trolleybuses till their withdrawal in the 1950s.
 The London and North Eastern Railway opened a station here, which had a significant impact on the residential and commercial development of the neighbourhood in the latter part of the 19th century.
 The station, now closed, was at the same spot as the current Holloway Road tube station, on the Piccadilly line.